Watts-Lab/team_comm_tools/docs/source/features_conceptual/certainty.rst

 Implementation Basics
 **********************
 The Certainty Lexicon provided a dictionary of words and phrases and their associated certainty metric.
-This feature feature uses a regular expression to identify these words and phrases within a given utterance, and subsequently averages the corresponding certainty metrics to get the overall certainty score.
+This feature uses a regular expression to identify these words and phrases within a given utterance, and subsequently averages the corresponding certainty metrics to get the overall certainty score.
 If no matches are found, the default value is 4.5 (indicating that an utterance is neither certain nor uncertain).

 Implementation Notes/Caveats
 *****************************